Texas Higher Education IT Leadership Summit 2025 Banner

 Greg Brandenburg

-Vice President, Information Technology & Chief Information Officer
+Vice President for Information Technology & Chief Information Officer

 University of Mary Hardin-Baylor